 Furthermore, individuals whose immediate family members are bipolar have an increased likelihood of developing it as well.
 Teens with a parent who is bipolar have a 15 to 30 percent risk of developing the condition.
 However, if both parents have bipolar disorder, the risk that the child will inherit it increases to 50 to 75 percent.

-Treatment approaches for bipolar disorder vary from patient to patient.
-However, treatment for bipolar disorder can include a combination of the following:
+Treatment for bipolar disorder vary depending on the teen’s symptoms and other factors.
+However, treatment for bipolar disorder can include a combination of the following approaches:

-- Education, so teens can understand the nature, cause, and management of their symptoms
+- Psychoeducation, so teens can understand the nature, cause, and management of their symptoms

 - Cognitive Behavioral Therapy, to guide patients in transforming negative thoughts and behaviors into positive alternatives.

 - Family therapy—an increasingly common component of treatment for bipolar disorder.
 Family-focused therapy provides an opportunity for a teen’s entire support network to play an active role in the healing process.

 Treatment for bipolar disorder in teens may also include treatment for co-occurring mental health diagnoses, such as ADHD, anxiety, or substance use disorder.
 Scientists have found that approximately 57 percent of adolescents with bipolar disorder also have co-occurring ADHD.